 A thorough eye examination consists of a variety of standard tests designed to measure visual acuity and other vision faculties, as well as observe the health of the eye and check for common eye diseases.
-There is no pain or discomfort associated with an exam, and they typically take less than an hour.
+General eye exams can diagnose a variety of eye conditions early on and are the best way to preserve good vision.

+For all ages: Refraction tests can determine whether prescription eyewear would be beneficial, and what power is necessary.
+Many debilitating eye diseases can be diagnosed before noticeable symptoms occur, potentially making the difference between minor damage and major vision loss.
 Eye exams are recommended regularly throughout all phases of one’s life.
 Adults should have at least one exam in their twenties, at least two in their thirties, and an exam every two to four years after that.
 Exams are recommended for seniors every one to two years.
 People with diabetes should have at least one exam per year.
 Exams are also more frequent for patients monitoring a diagnosed eye condition, or with a hereditary predisposition to an eye disease.

 Common tests and evaluations during an eye exam include:

 Visual acuity: A common means of measuring visual acuity is the Snellen chart.
 This is a large card or projection with progressively smaller horizontal lines of random block letters.
 The test determines how well a patient can discern detail at a given distance.
 Patients taking this test will cover one eye and then read aloud the letters of each row, starting from the top.
 The smallest row that can be accurately read indicates the patient’s visual acuity in that eye.

-- Refraction: This test is used to find the best corrected vision, if necessary for prescription eyewear or contacts.
+Refraction: This test is used to find the best corrected vision, if necessary for prescription eyewear or contacts.
 The doctor will try various lenses in front of each eye, as the patient focuses on a chart at a distance or up-close, to help determine the best power of correction.

-- Ophthalmoscopy: This test is often done with an ophthalmoscope, a handheld instrument with light and magnifying lenses.
+Ophthalmoscopy: This test is often done with an ophthalmoscope, a handheld instrument with light and magnifying lenses.
 Alternatively, the doctor may use other means, such as a slit lamp, which affords a more three-dimensional view.
 Ophthalmoscopy aims to inspect the retina and surrounding internal eye.
 This test can help diagnose problems with the retina or detachment of the retina, and monitor diseases like glaucoma and diabetes.
 An opacity in the eye can indicate a cataract.
 Sometimes the doctor will dilate the pupils with eye drops, to gain a wider view of the internal eye.

-- Tonometry: This test measures intraocular pressure, which can be a sign of glaucoma if pressure is abnormally high.
+Tonometry: This test measures intraocular pressure, which can be a sign of glaucoma if pressure is abnormally high.
 Internal eye pressure is measured either with a tonometry pen or an applanator on the cornea, to measure how easily it is pushed inward.